Passaic County NJ Domestic Violence Lawyers

 Restraining Order Attorneys in Wayne, New Jersey

 New Jersey’s Prevention of Domestic Violence Act protects married couples, domestic partners, individuals in dating relationships, and those in parent and child relationships against a variety of criminal offenses subsumed within the classification of “domestic violence.”
 When a domestic violence incident occurs and law enforcement is called to the scene, two distinct legal actions may commence.
 First, the individual accused of an act of domestic violence may be charged criminally with an offense such as assault, harassment, or terroristic threats.
 Second, the victim may elect to file a restraining order against the alleged abuser, which will result in a separate legal proceeding in New Jersey Family Court.
-Often, domestic violence arises in the context of divorce, as tensions run high between former married couples.
+Often, domestic violence arises in the context of divorce, as tensions run high between formerly married couples.
 When these instances occur, the stakes in domestic violence proceedings are even higher, as a finding of guilt in a criminal case or the implementation of a final restraining order can spell negative implications for child custody arrangements.

-Regardless of the circumstances of your domestic violence case, the damage of a unfavorable outcome can be catastrophic and long-lasting.
+Regardless of the circumstances of your domestic violence case, the damage of an unfavorable outcome can be catastrophic and long-lasting.
 For the victim or the accused, it is essential to have an experienced domestic violence attorney to protect your rights and advocate on your behalf.
 At Del Sardo & Montanari, our seasoned attorneys have provided aggressive representation for countless clients in Wayne, Clifton, Little Falls, and throughout Passaic and Essex counties.
 Our team includes leaders in the fields of Criminal and Civil law, and our integrated approach allows us to address every component of your case to arrive at a favorable outcome.
 We will meet with you to learn about your situation, conduct an independent investigation, and construct a compelling case in your favor.
 It is our mission to provide support and guidance through every phase of the legal process as we work tirelessly to achieve the best possible outcome.
-For a free initial consultation with one of our knowledgeable domestic violence attorneys today, contact our Passaic County offices at 973-233-4396 or toll free at 888-877-7985.
+For a free initial consultation with one of our knowledgeable domestic violence attorneys today, contact our Passaic County offices at 973-233-4396 or toll-free at 888-877-7985.

 Acts of Domestic Violence in New Jersey